 Want to reward that morning hike around Mount Charleston with a five-star buffet in the city?
 Many of the best places to visit near Las Vegas by car are less than an hour away.

 The ultimate Las Vegas itinerary is incomplete without a trip to Lake Mead and the Hoover Dam, easily the most recognizable landmarks near Las Vegas.
-A veritable desert oasis: hiking, swimming, boating, camping and more are all less than 30 minutes away from the Vegas Strip.
+It's amid a veritable desert oasis, as well, where hiking, swimming, boating, camping and more are all less than 30 minutes away from the Vegas Strip.
 The size and scope of the Hoover Dam are breathtaking, and a visit here offers a chance to see one of humanity’s most incredible feats of engineering.

 Red Rock Canyon is a national conservation area about half an hour southwest of Las Vegas.
 Even compared to some of Vegas’ other nearby attractions, it’s breathtaking.

 Looking for an adventure in the American Southwest?
 Valley of Fire State Park is 45–60 minutes from Las Vegas by car.
 The park’s red sandstone outcroppings are a unique sight, especially if you’re new to this corner of the US.

 Many of the stone outcroppings feature ancient (between 2,000 and 4,000 years old) Native American petroglyphs, the meanings of which are largely debated by anthropologists.

 Now, Nelson Ghost Town starkly contrasts with the glitz and glamor of the big city.
-Checking it out is one of the great things to do in Vegas besides gambling — in addition to it being one of the best places to visit near Las Vegas by car.
+Checking it out is one of the best things to do in Vegas besides gambling — in addition to it being one of the best places to visit near Las Vegas by car.

 If you’re athletically inclined, Mount Charleston is another scenic place to visit near Las Vegas by car, especially in winter when the ski trails are open.
 In the warmer months, you can hike, bike or go horseback riding through miles of rigorous terrain.

 Seven Magic Mountains is a colorful exhibit created by Swiss artist Ugo Rondinone.
 The Instagram-worthy installation is about 30 minutes south of the Vegas Strip (and is featured on our Las Vegas travel itinerary).
 The sudden inclusion of vibrant colors provides an interesting contrast with the muted tans, browns and greens of the Mojave Desert.